 The EV population has doubled every year since 2021

 Looking at the data in the LTA’s total car population by Fuel Type, Singapore’s EV population has doubled yearly since 2021, with a total of 11,941 EVs on Singapore’s roads by the end of 2023.
-With 4,819 EVs already registered in the first 5 months of 2024, Singapore’s EV population reach 25,000 by 31 December 2024.
+With 4,819 EVs registered so far in the first 5 months of 2024, Singapore’s EV population should reach 25,000 by 31 December 2024.

-EVs have been in Singapore for ten years, but their popularity with new car owners has only taken off in the last three years, due to several factors, including the Enhanced Vehicular Emissions Scheme (EVES) and the Electric Vehicle Early Adoption Incentive (EVEAI), which, taken together, can lower the upfront cost of an EV by up to $40,000.
+Electric Vehicles have been on Singapore’s roads for ten years, but their popularity with new car owners has only taken off in the last three years, due to several factors, including the Enhanced Vehicular Emissions Scheme (EVES) and the Electric Vehicle Early Adoption Incentive (EVEAI), which, taken together, can lower the upfront cost of an EV by up to $40,000.

 Range anxiety, the fear of running out of electric power while driving to a recharging station, has also significantly diminished.
 According to Transport Minister Chee Hong Tat in a recent Written Reply to Parliamentary questions, there are more than 7,100 EV charging points across Singapore today, with more than a third of HDB carparks having charging points installed.
 The EV Common Charger grant has supported the installation of more than 1,100 EV chargers in Non-Landed Private Residences (NLPR).

-Finally, several car brands, such as BMW, BYD, Hyundai, Kia, MG, and Tesla, introduced models in Category A in 2024, to attract new EV buyers.
+Finally, several car brands, such as BMW, BYD, Hyundai, Kia, MG, and Tesla, introduced models in Category A in 2024, to attract new EV buyers with more affordable EVs.

 Best Selling EV and Hybrid Brands in Singapore